Desiderius Hédervári: Court positions

 He was made ispán of Sopron County in July 1326, replacing Mikcs Ákos.
 In this capacity, he was entrusted to hand over the twentieth part of the county's tithe to the abbot of the Klostermarienberg Abbey (Borsmonostor, today part of Mannersdorf an der Rabnitz, Austria) and his brothers.
 He also judged in the lawsuit between the abbot and Lawrence Kanizsai over the ownership of Hidegség and Fertőhomok in August 1326.
 He dealt with the revenues of the Klostermarienberg Abbey too in 1327.
 When Charles I instructed the burghers of Sopron that all wooden and stone structures built outside the city walls should be demolished and that residents should move inside the city walls, the king commissioned Desiderius to calm the quarrels and to control the execution of the order in June 1328.
-Desiderius was one of the signatories of that diploma of Charles on 21 September 1328, when the Hungarian monarch signed a peace treaty with the three dukes of Austria (Frederick the Fair, Albert the Lame, and Otto the Merry), who renounced Pressburg and the Muraköz (now Međimurje in Croatia).
+Desiderius was one of the signatories of that diploma of Charles in Bruck an der Leitha on 21 September 1328, when the Hungarian monarch signed a peace treaty with the three dukes of Austria (Frederick the Fair, Albert the Lame, and Otto the Merry), who renounced Pressburg and the Muraköz (now Međimurje in Croatia).
 Desiderius was among those appointed noble judges in May 1330, who has ruled over the kindred Záh, which one of notable members, Felician Záh had attempted to assassinate the royal family on 17 April 1330 in Visegrád.
 By that time, Desiderius also became ispán of Győr County, succeeding his brother Nicholas, who died shortly before.
 Consequently, he had already held six positions simultaneously in that year, not long before his own death.
 Desiderius summoned a general assembly (generalis congregatio) at Sopron for the nobles of Sopron County in June 1330, where he acted as a co-judge alongside Demetrius Nekcsei and Paul Nagymartoni.